-We all know the importance of protecting our skin against the sun in the summer, and we slather on sunscreen religiously; but did you know that the sun’s UV rays can be just as strong at other times in the year, and even when it’s cloudy?
+We all know the importance of protecting our skin against the sun in the summer, and we slather on sunscreen religiously; but did you know that the sun’s UV rays can be just as intense at other times in the year, and even when it’s cloudy?

-Sunscreen can protect your skin from ageing and it reduces your risk of skin cancer.
+Sunscreen can protect your skin from aging, and it reduces your risk of skin cancer.
 Even if you are indoors for much of the day, you should apply sunscreen in the morning, as UV rays can penetrate windows, and if you are outdoors for much of the day, apply sunscreen every 2 hours.

-As the ozone layer thins, UV rays can penetrate the atmosphere more easily and can become even more harmful.
+As the ozone layer thins, UV rays can penetrate the atmosphere more efficiently and can become even more harmful.
 We do need a limited amount of sun exposure each day so our bodies can produce the amount of vitamin D we need, but it needs to be kept in moderation, as every episode of sunburn we experience increases the risk of skin cancer.

 The Risks of Sun Exposure

-The sun is also one of the main causes of melanoma, the deadliest skin cancer.
+The sun is also one of the leading causes of melanoma, the deadliest skin cancer.
 This type of cancer is seen most frequently in younger people, who tend to expose themselves to the sun more.

 What Should You Look for in a Sunscreen?